 Interested in Undergraduate Research?

-Look into Linfield College and Linfield Research Institute!
+Look into Linfield University and Linfield Research Institute!

 Faculty maintain active research programs, spanning topics from high energy physics to surface science and materials properties.
 Physics faculty also actively collaborate with the mathematics and chemistry departments.
 Every year, several students are employed as research assistants during the school year.
 A larger number of positions are available in the summer, for full time work.

 Linfield Research Institute

 Linfield University has a long history of active faculty and student research.
 Most faculty research is administrated through the Linfield Research Institute (LRI).
 The research conducted in LRI has been highly successful, attracting funding from a wide variety of sources, and also resulting in the spin-off of three companies.
 While the original focus of LRI was in surface science, its scope has since broadened to include a wide variety of research not only in physics but also in chemistry and biology.
 Currently, several members of the chemistry department are actively involved with LRI along with members of the physics department.